siddhantparadox/commandrex-cli/README.md

 CommandRex can be invoked using either `commandrex` or `python -m commandrex` followed by a command (run, translate, explain) and options.

 For example:
-- `commandrex run` - Start interactive mode
+- `commandrex run` - Start interactive mode with multi-command selection
 - `commandrex translate "query"` - Translate a natural language query
 - `commandrex explain "command"` - Explain a shell command